jroper/jazzyidau/_posts/2016-10-08-cqrs-increases-consistency.md

 I hear this argument a lot.
 As the author of a [framework that strongly encourages CQRS](http://www.lagomframework.com), I obviously am biased against this opinion, and disgaree with it.

 Of course, the statement and my disagreement needs context and qualification.
 If you have a traditional monolithic system, where all data operations are done on a single database, and that single database supports ACID transactions, then yes, switching to CQRS will decrease consistency.
-However, that's not the context in which CQRS usually comes up, and it's not the context that I recommend using it.
+However, that's not the context in which CQRS usually comes up, and it's not the context that I recommend using it in.
 The context is microservices, and more and more industry experts are recommending that people move away from monoliths and move to microservices.

 ## Microservices decrease consistency